bnb-chain/greenfield/readme.md

 - `x/staking`:  based on the Proof-of-Stake logic.
 The elected validators are responsible for the security of the Greenfield blockchain.
 They get involved in the governance and staking of the blockchain.

-Refer to the [Architecture Design](swagger-docs/modules/readme.md) to dive deep into these modules.
+Refer to the [docs](docs/readme.md) to dive deep into these modules.

 ## Join Testnet && Mainnet (coming soon..)